-Promoting a positive culture that is person-centred, open, inclusive and empowering, which achieves good outcomes for people supported and had a good understanding of their roles and responsibilities.
+• People, relatives and staff spoke highly of the service and felt it was well-led.
+Staff commented they felt supported and had a good understanding of their roles and responsibilities.
 The registered manager and staff told us the care of people living at the service was the most important aspect of their work and they strived to ensure that people received high quality care.
 Our own observations supported this.
-The registered manager said, "I'm very proud of my team, they are fantastic.
-We have turned the home round and now we are back giving excellent care to people.
-Each of them are individuals with individual needs and we respect that."
+The registered manager said, "I'm proud of my team collectively.
+We maintain people's dignity and show them the respect they deserve."